 Step 3: Building Bridges through Negotiation

-A student can only go back to that particular lesson after a student negotiates with the teacher.
-This is a process where the Counsellor, teachers and the student discuss the plan and speak openly off any hindering problems that could affect classroom behaviour.
+A student can only go back to that particular lesson after that student negotiates with the teacher.
+This is a process where the counsellor, teacher and student discuss the plan and speak openly on any hindering problems that could affect classroom behaviour.

-Negotiation is a platform for students to air their views on happenings or their take on the incident.
+Negotiation is a platform for students to air their views on what happened.
 They are guided in their speech and mannerisms by the counsellor to present themselves before the teacher.

-Parents are also informed off the incident on the 2nd occasion when the student is referred to the RTC.
+Parents are also informed of the incident if the student is referred to the RTC a second time.

 The central ingredient for success in an adolescent is to listen with an open mind and being non-judgemental.

-School InterventionIf the student is seen as a frequent flyer, the parents are invited to school for an on-board discussion during the counsellor’s working hours.
-All discussion are in the presence of the student.
-This is for the student to be aware off the situation and to take charge of the situation.
+School InterventionIf a student is frequently referred to the RTC, his or her parents are invited to school for an on-board discussion during the counsellor’s working hours.
+All discussions are in the presence of the student.
+This is for the student to be aware of the situation and to take charge of the situation.